All Episodes

 It was a profound success, and it's being treated as an utter failure.

-I was a friend of mine on the airplane, I said, by the end of the day, the Democrats in a kook fringe base are gonna be saying one of two things that this shows Bush hasn't done nearly enough because we haven't caught bin Laden, or they're gonna say this whole thing never really happened.
+I said, by the end of the day, the Democrats in a Kook fringe base are going to be saying one of two things, that this shows Bush hasn't done nearly enough because we haven't caught bin Laden, or they're going to say this whole thing never really happened.

 It was just stunning to me to watch this.

-I watched, I was I watched it all the way to LA.
+I watched it all the way to LA.

-After LA, you lose the direct TV signal when you uh go 30 miles outside the continental United States.
+After LA, you lose the direct TV signal when you go 30 miles outside the continental United States.

-Boy, is that a strange place?
+Boy, is that a strange place.

-I'd never I've never been into Oxnard before.
+I've never been into Oxnard before.

-Uh and Freddie come in and uh see that that we've thrown away every opportunity for victory in the Israeli Hezbollah war, and I turned to my friends and said, Well, the Hezbows have just won the thing.
+And Friday come in and see that we've thrown away every opportunity for victory in the Israeli-Hezbollah war.

-Always does happen when I leave, and these two big deals occurred.
+Always does happen when I leave.

 I knew there'd be plenty of time to address them when I got back.